-With 3.8 percent, we expect global economic growth to be somewhat more moderate in 2022 following the very strong recovery in 2021.
+From today's point of view, we are positive about the development of the global economy.
+We expect global economic growth of 3.8 percent to be somewhat more moderate in 2022 following the very strong recovery in 2021.
 As order backlogs in industry are high, we expect global industrial production to grow by 3.8 percent and chemical production by 3.5 percent.
-We anticipate an average oil price of 75 U.S. dollars for a barrel of Brent crude and an exchange rate of 1.15 U.S. dollars per euro.
+We anticipate an average oil price of \$75 for a barrel of Brent crude and an exchange rate of \$1.15 per euro.

-Based on these assumptions, we are forecasting sales of between 74 billion euros and 77 billion euros for 2022.
-The BASF Group's EBIT before special items is expected to be between 6.6 billion euros and 7.2 billion euros.
-ROCE should be between 11.4 percent and 12.6 percent.
+Based on these assumptions, we are forecasting sales of between €74 billion and €77 billion for 2022.
+The BASF Group's EBIT before special items is expected to be between €6.6 billion and €7.2 billion.
+The return on capital employed (ROCE) should be between 11.4 percent and 12.6 percent.

-We expect our CO_2 emissions to be between 19.6 million metric tons and 20.6 million metric tons in 2022.
+We expect our CO2 emissions to be between 19.6 million metric tons and 20.6 million metric tons in 2022.
 No forecast has been made for Accelerator sales as we have already achieved our target and plan to update our portfolio steering target in the course of 2022.

-Our forecast ranges take into account uncertainty resulting in particular from the effects of ongoing supply chain disruptions, the further course of the coronavirus pandemic and the development of energy prices.
-The impact of the escalation of the Ukraine conflict is not factored in and cannot be reliably predicted at this time.
-However, the war in Ukraine has the potential to significantly reduce growth of global GDP and industrial production.
+Our forecast takes into account uncertainty resulting in particular from the effects of ongoing supply chain disruptions, the further course of the coronavirus pandemic and the development of energy prices.
+The war in Ukraine could significantly influence growth and global economic development.
+The possible effect cannot be reliably predicted at this time.

-[Slide 20: Focus areas for 2022]
+[Slide 19: Focus areas for 2022]